mtreanor/computational-art-spring2024/assignments/final.md

 1. ***ALL COPIED OR GENERATED CODE MUST BE ACKNOWLEDGED AS A COMMENT INSIDE YOUR CODE***

 ## README.md File
 In addition to your submission, you must provide a file named `README.md` that provides information about your project.
-The text in your `README.md` should be written using the (Markdown syntax)[https://www.markdownguide.org/cheat-sheet/].
+The text in your `README.md` should be written using the [Markdown syntax](https://www.markdownguide.org/cheat-sheet/).
 The following information needs to be included:

 1. **TITLE:**A title for your project
 1. **LINK:** Your project should be accessible by going to the link referenced in the "Turning in your assignment" section below.